Home > Guides > App Guides > Connect to Any Game (Linux)

 Where to Find Protocol Settings

-All protocol settings described below can be found at the top of the General tab in Tracking settings.
+All protocol settings described below can be found at the bottom of the General tab in Tracking settings.
 Click the Settings button in the output pose visualization to open the Tracking settings window.

 1. FreeTrack (emulating TrackIR)